eosobande/itokuto/README.md

     }
 ```

+The widget val property ideally should be a computed property since we do not need a reference for
+the instance.

 We get a relative layout with width and height of match_parent, and a centered text view with
 width and height of wrap_content and 10 dp margin on all sides.